yogeshdeo91/SQL-Multiple-Table-Project-on--Ecommerce-Dataset/README.md

 # SQL-Multiple-Table-Project-on--Ecommerce-Dataset

-### Here are five problem statements you can explore using the E-commerce Order Dataset from Kaggle to practice SQL joins:
+## The E-commerce Order Dataset provides comprehensive information related to orders, items within orders, customers, payments, and products for an e-commerce platform.
+This dataset is structured with multiple tables, each containing specific information about various aspects of the e-commerce operations.
+[Dataset] (https://www.kaggle.com/datasets/bytadit/ecommerce-order-dataset)

+### Explored problem statements:

 #### 1. Analyze Total Sales by Product Category

-Problem: Calculate the total sales amount for each product category.
+Problem: Calculated the total sales amount for each product category.

 Details: Join the orders table with the products table on the product_id to aggregate the sales amount by category.
 This will help in understanding which categories generate the most revenue.